openstreetmap/id-tagging-schema/GOVERNANCE.md

 **How to close…**

--  Note that it is preferable to ping PR or issue author first, if reason for closing can be fixed
+- Provide context and an explanation for the chosen action
+- Consider reaching out to the author before taking action
+- We're happy to reopen PRs if opinions change.

 ### Releases